 At ICANN org’s request, the GNSO Council has considered the staff-reported impact of the development of an SSAD Light Design Paper on other ongoing work, specifically that the SSAD work will delay work on the Subsequent Procedures Operational Design Phase for six weeks (and also delay CZDS and EBERO modifications).

 While Council members might differ on which project should take precedence, there is unanimous agreement that the Subsequent Procedures ODP and SSAD development are among the most important tasks before ICANN.
-Therefore, we agree that every effort should be undertaken to complete the work in parallel and to meet published milestones.
+Therefore, we agree that every effort should be undertaken to complete the work in parallel and to meet pre-established published milestones.

 We choose to not go beyond that level of advice; the Council does not view itself in a position, nor does it consider it the role of the Council, to prescribe the allocation of ICANN org resources now that these policy recommendations have been approved and submitted to the ICANN Board for consideration.
+This letter should not be interpreted as the Council accepting any delays in either of these two projects.

 We have monitored the considerable community discussions devoted to this prioritisation topic.
 In each instance, community members were heard to ask specific operations questions to aid in their consideration.
 We think this is not the best use of the community’s time, nor does the topic fall within its expertise.